charlesll/i-melt/README.md

 ### Hyperparameter tuning

-- A Random search experiment as well as the experiment about the dataset size are done in the **Training_experiments.py** code.
+- A Random search experiment as well as the experiment about the dataset size are done in the **Experiment_1_architecture.py** and **Experiment_2_dataset_size.py** codes.
 Due to the large amount of calculations, training is best done on GPU. *Training takes ~72 hours or more on a Dell Precision 5251 equipped with a RTX 4000 NVIDIA GPU.*

 - The **Training_BO.ipynb** notebook allows to perform Bayesian Optimization for hyperparameter selection using AX plateform.